lunayuehuang/MSE544-HyperDrive/README.md

 ### Part IV: Build the Notebook
-Now let's the part B of the hyperdrive process which is create a submission file for your AML experiment.
+Now we have reached part B of the hyperdrive process, which is create a submission file for your AML experiment.
 1. Make a jupyter notebook called "hyperdrive_experiment"
     - make sure this notebook is in the same directory as the "main.py" python script
-2. Insert a cell with the following imports, make sure you have already ```pip install azureml-train``` for the kernel you have chosen.
+2. Insert a cell with the following imports, make sure you have already run ```pip install azureml-train``` for the kernel you have chosen.
     ```
     from azureml.core import Workspace, Experiment, Environment, ScriptRunConfig, Dataset, Run
     import azureml